Availity/availity-angular/src/core/analytics/README.md

 ### Virtual Page Tracking

 Virtual page tracking is enabled by default.
+Virtual page tracking logs every  the value of `$location.absUrl()` on every route change to the analytics server.

 Virtual page can be disabled using `avAnalyticsConfigProvider`.

 ```javascript
 app.config( ($scope, avAnalyticsConfigProvider) => {